 \section{Conclusion}

-This paper discusses a novel non-overlap-based conflict measure method in RPST following the DST perspective.
-First, we analyze different situations of conflicts in RPS from the perspectives of RFS and DST and point out the ineffective measures of RPS conflicts in existing methods.
-Under the DST view, an essential characteristic of ordered focal sets is that higher-ranked elements occupy a more critical position.
-Inspired by RBO, starting from the observation of simple permutations, we define the conflict between permutations and then propose a conflict measure method between PMFs in RPS.
-Some numerical examples are used to demonstrate the properties and behavior of the proposed conflict measure method.
-The proposed method can not only effectively measure the conflicts between PMFs but also has the natural top-weightedness property, as well as the unique potential of arbitrary truncation, adjustable parameters, and measure conflicts between RPSs with infinite depth.
+This paper discusses a novel order-sensitive conflict measure for RPST from the perspective of DST.
+First, we analyze various conflict scenarios in RPS from the viewpoints of RFS and DST, and point out the limitations of existing approaches for measuring conflicts in RPS.
+From the DST perspective, an essential characteristic of ordered focal sets is that higher-ranked elements occupy a more critical position.
+Based on the observation of simple permutations, we first define the notion of conflict between permutations and then propose an order-sensitive conflict measure for PMFs in RPS.
+It characterizes conflict in RPSs as a graded, order-sensitive notion, moving beyond the traditional criterion that determines conflict merely by the existence of an intersection.
+Several numerical examples are used to demonstrate the properties and behavior of the proposed measure.
+The proposed conflict measure can not only effectively measure the conflicts between PMFs but also has the natural top-weightedness property, as well as the unique potential of arbitrary truncation, adjustable parameters, and measure conflicts between RPSs with infinite depth.
 The proposed conflict measure provides a useful tool for subsequent fusion of uncertain information with order information and for managing conflicts throughout the fusion process, which also constitutes a key direction of our future research.